albertc9/HERIS-Doc/docs/source/getting-started/first-smoke-test.rst

 * QSPI boot.
 * External peripheral behavior or tests that require optional VIP models.
 * Regression tests outside the listed bounded set.

+However, this at least shows that you can move forward.